Coat of arms of Poland

-The coat of arms of Poland is a white, crowned eagle with a golden beak and talons, on a red background.
+The coat of arms of Poland is the heraldic symbol representing Poland.
+The current version was adopted in 1990.
+It is a white, crowned eagle with a golden beak and talons, on a red background.

 In Poland, the coat of arms as a whole is referred to as godło both in official documents and colloquial speech, despite the fact that other coats of arms are usually called a herb (e.g. the Nałęcz herb or the coat of arms of Finland).
 This stems from the fact that in Polish heraldry, the word godło (plural: godła) means only a heraldic charge (in this particular case a white crowned eagle) and not an entire coat of arms, but it is also an archaic word for a national symbol of any sort.
 In later legislation only the herb retained this designation; it is unknown why.

 Legal basis

 The coat of arms of the Republic of Poland is described in two legal documents: the Constitution of the Republic of Poland of 1997 and the Coat of Arms, Colors and Anthem of the Republic of Poland, and State Seals Act (Ustawa o godle, barwach i hymnie Rzeczypospolitej Polskiej oraz o pieczęciach państwowych) of 1980 with subsequent amendments (henceforth referred to as "the Coat of Arms Act").

+The Crown was restored on December 31, 1989 by the Act of December 29, 1989 amending the Constitution of the Polish People's Republic (Article 1, point 19).
+However, the new emblem design was introduced only on February 22, 1990, by the Act of February 9, 1990 amending the provisions on the coat of arms, colors and anthem of the Republic of Poland.

 Legislation concerning the national symbols is far from perfect.
 The Coat of Arms Act has been amended several times and refers extensively to executive ordinances, some of which have never been issued.
 Moreover, the Act contains errors, omissions and inconsistencies which make the law confusing, open to various interpretations and often not followed in practice.